Croatia: Risk Assessment

 - High-quality infrastructure

-- Weak industrial development; lack of competitiveness
+- Low industrial diversification/lack of competitiveness

-- Emigration taking away skilled workforce
+- Emigration taking away skilled labor, population decline

 Activity supported by domestic demand